News

 Created: Jan 01 70

-The usual burning regulations apply as indicated in Killaloe-Hagarty-Richards Township By-Law # 40-2018.
-Click here for the full by-law (pdf file).
+The usual burning regulations apply as indicated in Killaloe-Hagarty-Richards Township By-Law # 28-2021.

 There is to be no burning of garbage.